-I’ve spoken on digital color management and color grading for film and video at NAB, and have presented at the London, Boston, and Las Vegas SuperMeets.
-Additionally, I’ve taught color correction technique at DV Expo in NYC and LA, and have given classes and presentations on color correction at Michigan’s Postapaloosa conference, New York’s Tekserve, the After Effects NYC and Mopictive users groups, NRK, Norway’s Broadcast Mountain symposium, Sweden’s Dramatiska Institutet, and other venues.
+Finally, I periodically enjoy opportunities to teach and present.
+I’ve lectured on directing, screenwriting, and color grading at BIRTV in Beijing and at events in Shenzhen, China; I’ve spoken on numerous topics over the years at NAB for organizations including the Colorist Society International, Blackmagic Design, Frame.io, Autodesk, FMC, and the Faster Together Stage; have presented at the London, Boston, and Las Vegas SuperMeets; taught color correction technique at DV Expo in NYC and LA; and have given classes and presentations at Michigan’s Postapaloosa conference, New York’s Tekserve, the After Effects NYC and Mopictive users groups, NRK, Norway’s Broadcast Mountain symposium, Sweden’s Dramatiska Institutet, and other venues.

 While living in New York, I also gave seminars on color correction and postproduction at Columbia University, and I’ve led US and international train-the-trainer (T3) classes for Apple Computer for their professional video applications.
 I’ve also put my skills into video, recording numerous video training titles for Ripple Training over the years.
 On rare occasions I do one-on-one consulting and training, as my schedule allows.